top of page

 The Wizards' War

-One of the most peculiar counselors in all of Ernt-nador is Fymdamwe, the Royal Counselor of Lurhumur.
-In addition to being a completely unconventional figure, Fymdamwe stands out from the magicians as he is neither friendly nor cordial.
-Physiognomically, he is extremely thin, almost emaciated, with long disheveled white hair tied in poorly-made braids.
-Two bones of an unidentified creature hang from strands near his protruding ears.
-His skin is wrinkled beyond normal, giving him an immeasurable age.
-His bushy eyebrows contribute to his sinister appearance, while his terrifyingly chilling black eyes loom beneath.
-To complete this eerie scene, his face sports a nose that resembles an eagle's beak, accompanied by a prominent chin topped with thin lips that guard the few remaining teeth he possesses.
-Although he appears loyal to the king and Lurhumur, Fymdamwe hides something from his past that was never questioned by the late King Onthanundir, the father of Linthumanur.
+One of the strangest counselors in all of Ernt-nador is Fymdamwe, the Royal Counselor of Lurhumur.
+Unlike what any other kingdom would consider normal, Fymdamwe was quite unlike the wizards, as he was neither friendly nor cordial.
+Physically, he was very thin, almost skeletal; his long, disheveled white hair was tied in small, messy braids; and in two locks near his protruding ears, he wore bones hanging from some unknown creature.
+His skin was wrinkled beyond normal, giving him an age impossible to determine.
+His thick eyebrows were unkempt, adding a sinister look to the counselor, while below them lay his terrifying, icy black eyes.
+To complete the menacing appearance, his face featured a nose resembling an eagle’s beak, along with a prominent chin topped by a mouth of thin lips, hiding the few teeth he still had.
+Though he seemed loyal to the king and to Lurhumur, Fymdamwe harbored something about his past that was never questioned by the old King Onthanundir, Linthumanur's father.

 ROYAL CAVALRY OF LURHUMUR

 The Royal Cavalry of Lurhumur is affectionately known as the Lurhinís.
-The Lurhinís have the obligation and duty to guard the kingdom of Lurhumur, its king, and successors.
-Clad in vibrant red armor with golden details, the Lurhinís ride atop beautiful Máinsas.
+The Lurhinís have the duty and obligation to guard the kingdom of Lurhumur, its king, and successors.
+Clad in vibrant red armor with golden accents, the Lurhinís present themselves atop beautiful Máinsas.

 ROYAL GUARD OF LURHUMUR

-The Royal Guard of Lurhumur is called the Lurhs.
-Also known as the Palace Guard, the Lurhs are selected directly from the Royal Cavalry of the Lurhinís and undergo specialized training focused on the protection and security of the king.
-The difference, however, is that the Palace Guard does not ride mounts, and their armor is gray with shiny silver details.
-The primary duty of the Lurhs is closely tied to the Lurhumur throne and the longevity of the king and kingdom.
+The Royal Guard of Lurhumur is known as the Lurhs.
+Also referred to as the Palace Guard, the Lurhs are selected directly from the Royal Cavalry of the Lurhinís, where they undergo specialized training focused on the protection and security of the king.
+The key difference, however, is that the Palace Guard is not mounted, and their armor is a shade of gray with shiny silver details.
+The primary duty of the Lurhs is linked to the throne of Lurhumur and the longevity of the king and the kingdom.

 The Wizards' War